Skip to main content

 THE COMPANY RESERVES THE RIGHT TO TERMINATE BUSINESS WITH ANY VENDOR, SUPPLIER OR BUSINESS PARTNER THAT FAILS TO COMPLY WITH OUR CODE OF CONDUCT OR WITH APPLICABLE LAWS AND REGULATIONS.

-This Modern Slavery Act Transparency Statement 2022 has been reviewed and approved by Optum Solutions UK Holdings Ltd Board of Directors 23 March 2023.
+This Modern Slavery Act Transparency Statement 2025 has been reviewed and approved by UK Board of Directors 30th April 2025

 Robin Sergeant